-- i.in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii.in full accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and - iii.having due regard to the UK Corporate Governance Code 2014 ("the Code") insofar as it is applicable to the further education sector
+- i.in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii.in full accordance with the guidance to Colleges from the Association of Colleges in The New Code of Good Governance ("the Code"); and - iii.having due regard to the UK Corporate Governance Code 2014 ("the Code") insofar as it is applicable to the further education sector.

-The Group is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and complied with the AOC Code of good governance for English Colleges.
+The Group is committed to exhibiting best practice in all aspects of corporate governance, and the College has adopted and complied with the new AOC Code of Good Governance 2023.
 We have not adopted and therefore do not apply the UK Corporate Governance Code.
 However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector and best practice.

-In the opinion of the Governors, the Group complies with all the provisions of the AOC Code, and it has complied throughout the year ended 31 July 2022.
+In the opinion of the Governors, the Group complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
 The Corporation recognises that, as a body entrusted with both public and private funds, it always has a particular duty to observe the highest standards of corporate governance.